UTA-SPLAB/SocialThreatFinder/README.md

 ## 4) Experimental features

-Brief overview of some experimental features that we are under work and we are planning to release in future stable builds:
+Brief overview of some experimental features that are currently under construction with plans for release in future stable builds:

 1) Identifying new social engineering attacks from narratives shared by users on Twitter, Facebook and Reddit.
 2) Checking the reliability of new phishing reporters (on Twitter) based on their account heuristics.
 3) An ML based tool which provides better identification\* of whether the website is active/inactive/parked, when compared against other open-source anti-phishing implementations.
-4) Focus on covering of smartphone specific social engineering attacks
+4) Focus on covering smartphone specific social engineering attacks

 ###### \*Preliminary comparison with URLLib, PhishTank and eCrimeX data.